 As you can also see, Kiwi Seed Booster does not include:

-Since Kiwi Seed Booster is strictly a skin supplement, these ingredients are not used, although in my humble opinion, you can make an argument for keeping glutahione and alpha lipoic acid.
+Since Kiwi Seed Booster is strictly a skin supplement, these ingredients are not used, although in my humble opinion, you can make an argument for keeping glutathione and alpha-lipoic acid.

 Halo Kiwi vs. Proactive

-Proactive is a popular clear skin formula you may have seen on TV etc. Proactive is a system which consists of:
+Proactive is a popular clear skin formula you may have seen on TV etc. Proactive is a system that consists of:

 - Deep cleansing facial wash

 I've looked at the ingredients in Proactive (and Proactive MD) and it does not share any key ingredients in common with Halo Kiwi.
 No studies have compared the halo kiwi formula to Proactive.

 Halo Kiwi Booster FAQ